20thpear/lzha0267_9103_tut6/README.md

 ### Part 2: Coding Technique Exploration

-To achieve the **circular random walkers** technique, I explored the **particle system**.
+To achieve the **circular random walkers** effect, I explored the **particle system**.

 > *“A particle system is a collection of many, many minute particles that together represent a fuzzy object.” -- William T. Reeves*

 Each particle is an independent body with properties like **position, velocity, and acceleration**.
 These particles move dynamically across the canvas, responding to **forces** such as gravity, wind, or, in this case, image brightness.
-The technique involves updating the position of each particle in every frame based on its velocity, while also adjusting speed and direction accordingly.

-The particle system helps in creating **complex, evolving patterns** while offering flexibility in adjusting particle movement, behaviour, and interaction with the environment.
+By continuously updating each particle’s position and direction, the system creates an evolving pattern that adapts to the image.
+This technique allows for flexibility in controlling the behaviour of the particles, ensuring smooth movement with the underlying image.

-Here is the example implementation of [Particle System](https://editor.p5js.org/codingtrain/sketches/D4ty3DgZB).
+Here is the example implementation of [Particle System](https://editor.p5js.org/soh25@sva.edu/sketches/B1KK2I1k4).

 ![Particle System example](images/particle_system.png)
 *Figure 3: Particle system example showing dynamic patterns*